DragonPlayerX/PiShockVRC/README.md

 |Local Address|This is the IP address of your PiShock|Local WebSocket|
 |Local PiShock ID|This is the ID of your PiShock account|Local WebSocket|

+## Avatar Dynamics

+You can enable the Avatar Dynamics mode of the mod in the config.
+If you do that, the config entries for "Self Interaction", "Feet Interaction", "Friends Only" and "Default Radius" will be unavailable.
+In this case these settings have to be changed on the VRC Contact Receiver which is located on the PiShockPoint object.

 ## Avatar Parameters

 You can enable the function “Use Avatar Parameters” with [UIExpansionKit](https://github.com/knah/VRCMods/releases/latest/download/UIExpansionKit.dll) or in the [MelonLoader](https://melonwiki.xyz/) preferences file.
 With this enabled, it will set an avatar parameter (bool type) to true for the given duration when your device gets touched.
 You can have a parameter for each device.